SableRaf/openprocessing-downloader/README.md

 # OpenProcessing Downloader

-A Node.js tool to scrape and download sketches from OpenProcessing based on a search term.
+A Node.js tool to back up OpenProcessing sketches to your local machine.
+Download code, assets, and metadata for all public sketches in a collection, all sketches by a specific user, or even a specific sketch using its ID.

 ## Installation